Putting on some high-top style

 Hot water is supplied via a Whale system, with 90-litre fresh and waste water tanks.
 Another handy fitting is the 25-litre underfloor gas tank, which will save you money on LPG refills as well as space (it means not having valuable room taken up by an on-board gas locker).

-Rounding of what is a very grand specification are fittings like an Avtex TV and satellite aerial, solar panel and 100aH AGM leisure battery.
+Rounding of what is a very grand specification for the Autohaus Kingston are fittings like an Avtex TV and satellite aerial, solar panel and 100aH AGM leisure battery.

 Look out also for a new development – a two-berth variant.

 Get a motorhome insurance quotation from Caravan Guard today by clicking here.

 In-a-nutshell: Ducato with a difference

 There’s more information on the Kingston on the Autohaus website.
 Find out more about insuring this or your current motorhome on our motorhome insurance discounts page.

 Alternatives: Auto-Sleeper Fairford, Globecar Globestar 600L, Swift Select 144

 Autohaus Kingston factfile